What to Expect When Dog Sledding in Alaska | Tips from Local Guides

 How physically demanding is dog sledding?

-Dog sledding can be physically demanding, particularly if you have opted to drive your own dog team.
-There may be times when you need to help the dogs by getting off the sled and pushing up a hill or walk through deep snow.
+Dog sledding can be physically demanding as there may be times when you need to help the dogs by getting off the sled and pushing up a hill or walk through deep snow.
 Most people who opt to drive their own dog team find the hardest part is bending over to hold onto and harness the dogs.
 It does take some arm and core strength to hang onto a wiggly dog.

 How fit should you be to go dog sledding?